kelsonic/example.js/README.md

 ## Acknowledgements

-This repo could not have been created without the brilliant articles written by [JavaScript.isSexy](http://javascriptissexy.com).
+This repo could not have been created without the brilliant articles from [JavaScript.isSexy](http://javascriptissexy.com).

-If you need an excellent knowledge dump on JavaScript and you wish to fully understand the language, you MUST read their [articles](http://javascriptissexy.com).
+If you need an excellent knowledge dump on JavaScript (and you wish to fully understand the language), you MUST read their [articles](http://javascriptissexy.com).

 ## Contributing

 Do you see errors?
 Inaccuracies?
-Want to add your own quirky JS examples?
+Perhaps want to add your own quirky JS example?
 Make a pull-request! :)

 ## License